-Considering, both of these factors, we highly recommend our Pure Ceylon Oolong Tea.
+Considering, both of these factors, we highly recommend our Pure Ceylon Oolong tea.
 Harvested from a single estate in the Galle District in Sri Lanka, our green Oolong tea is certified ‘ozone-friendly’.
-It’s manufactured with immense precision and care at every step and is semi-fermented to give you the perfect mild flavor that oolong tea is well-known for.
+It’s manufactured with immense precision and care at every step and is semi-fermented to give you the perfect mild flavour that oolong tea is well-known for.

 Well, there you have it!
 We have come to the end of this article - we hope this has helped you get to know more about the benefits of oolong tea.
 From choosing a variant for yourself to brewing one for yourself, remember, always prefer loose-leaf over teabags, and find organic sources for your oolong tea!
 We hope we have helped you find your new cup of tea!

 - Study examining the efficacy of a green tea extract rich in catechin polyphenols and caffeine in increasing 24-h energy expenditure and fat oxidation in humans — https://www.ncbi.nlm.nih.gov/pubmed/10584049